 - Annina Wettstein (German-speaking territories and Scandinavia)

-Robert Gray, Jolinde den Haas, Kim Haery, Aihara Hiromi, Stefan Ivančić, Ralph McKay and Roberto Turigliatto will continue as advisors to the festival.
+Robert Gray, Jolinde den Haas, Kim Haery, Aihara Hiromi, Stefan Ivančić, Ralph McKay, Roberto Turigliatto and Grace Winter will continue as advisors to the festival.
 Lyse Ishimwe Nsengiyumva joins the festival as advisor for Sub-Saharan African films.

 IFFR’s short film programmers are Anna Germanidi, Erwin van ‘t Hart, Marta Jurkiewicz, Helena Kritis, Koen de Rooij, Julian Ross and Theus Zwakhals.
 Mid-length programmers are Maaike Gouwenberg, Edwin Carels and Lyse Ishimwe Nsengiyumva.